bodene/bodene/README.md

 ## Career Focus

-I’m currently seeking a **graduate role in networking, infrastructure, or cloud systems**, where I can:
+I’m currently seeking a **graduate role in networking, infrastructure, cybersecurity, or cloud systems**, with a strong interest in positions that involve real-world system environments and operational problem solving.

 - Work on real-world systems and environments
 - Continue developing deep technical capability